JienanChen/CS-30-Major-Project/Log of Progress on the Project Since May 1, 2019.md

 No work.

 ## May 15, 2019
-1.Transfer of tagging game with code allowing for the webcam to function from the online p5js editor to Visul Studio Code.
+1. Transfer of tagging game with code allowing for the webcam to function from the online p5js editor to Visul Studio Code.
-2.Experimented with the cursor.
+2. Experimented with the cursor.

 ## May 16, 2019
 Worked with the webcam to take pictures and to save them to the computer.

+## May 17, 2019
+1. Integrated webcam photograph taking code into the "Tag Blaviken" game.
+2. Started work on a new game involving Blaviken where the player can move around using the arrow keys.

+## May 18, 2019
+No work.

+## May 19, 2019
+No work.